tomaarsen/SpanMarkerNER/docs/index.rst

 #######################################

-SpanMarker is a framework for training powerful Named Entity Recognition models using familiar encoders such as BERT, RoBERTa and DeBERTa.
+SpanMarker is a framework for training powerful Named Entity Recognition models using familiar encoders such as BERT, RoBERTa and ELECTRA.
 Tightly implemented on top of the `🤗 Transformers <https://github.com/huggingface/transformers>`_ library, SpanMarker can take advantage of its valuable functionality.

 Based on the `PL-Marker <https://arxiv.org/pdf/2109.06067.pdf>`_ paper, SpanMarker breaks the mold through its